 Our ride, from May 3 through May 11, was at a wonderful time of year for us.
 It was not too hot (in fact, Puglia was experiencing cooler than average temps) and it was before the heavier summer tourist season.
 We got sprinkled on a couple times, but the spring weather systems move by quickly.
 Tourists were primarily northern European, many of whom winter in Puglia along the coasts.

 Starting in Matera a couple days before our ride, I figured the least I could do was a little carbo loading for the week.
 It didn’t stop there.
 Throughout we were treated to wonderful local dishes, and it was through these restaurant visits we came to understand the land we were biking through a little bit better.
 Cheeses, sausages, seafood, fresh vegetables, extraordinary olive oil, Primitivo wines.
-We wrote more about the food and other accommodations in Puglia in this post.
+More details to follow in another post.

 OMG, this makes the whole tour so easy.
 It would be a completely different and more difficult experience if we’d had full and heavy panniers weighing us down.
 As it was, we left our bags at hotel reception in the morning, and they were delivered to our rooms by the time we arrived at our destination.
 All we carried were cameras, water, and an extra layer.

 The luxury of this trip was that the hotel rooms were planned and booked for us–AND that they were all really nice accommodations.

 A lovely property with pool and gardens, and about a 10 minute walk to the Sassi cave neighborhood.
 Our deluxe room with brick vaulted ceiling opened onto a large terrace.
 The staff was really helpful with our bikes, breakfast, directions and recommendations.